Electrical muscle stimulation

 Whether applied manually or mechanically, the benefits of traction are similar.
 It is an excellent therapy choice to reduce pressure on cervical or lumbar discs.
 Traction effectively reduces joint and nerve pain, pressure, and inflammation, caused by bulging or herniated discs.
 This procedure is quite comfortable, and lasts several minutes.

-First of all, ice therapy or cryotherapy is often the physiotherapy of choice for acute injuries.
-Actually, the application of ice over any painful tissue is usually effective at any stage of an injury.
+Foremost, ice therapy or cryotherapy is often the physiotherapy of choice for acute injuries.
+And the application of ice over any painful tissue is usually effective at any stage of an injury.
 Cryotherapy works by constricting blood flow to the tissue, thereby reducing swelling, pain, and muscular spasms.
 Ice therapy works great for acute injuries for the maximum of 20 minutes.
 Also, it is important that you do not apply the ice directly to the skin.
 Instead, wrap the ice pack in a paper towel or thin damp cloth prior to applying to the injured area.

 The use of heat is effective in treating conditions that are subacute and chronic in nature.
 Within the first few days or weeks of a new injury, especially when any signs of swelling are present, it is not best to use heat for treatment.
 The best forms of heat are in the form of a warm bath/shower or a moist heating pad.
 Avoid “dry” heating pads, as they can promote additional swelling and inflammation.
 As with ice therapy, apply the heat for a maximum of 20 minutes per hour.
 Never go to sleep with a heating pad, as this can result in increased pain and tissue damage.